karlhorky/electron-app-patcher/readme.md

 Done!
 ✨  Done in 6.66s.
 ```

+You will receive a prompt during the app signing to enter your password, since the `codesign` command needs access to the self-signed certificate created in **Setup** above.

 After opening the patched app, you may receive a permissions prompt for access to confidential information in your keychain because of the re-signing of the app.
 Only allow access to information that you believe the app should have access to.